ksylva/WikiExtractorG6_2021/README.md

-#Scraping tables on Wikipedia (2020-2021)
+Scraping tables on Wikipedia (2020-2021)
 ===================
 This project is a school work intended for students in Master1 MIAGE classic of the ISTIC, University of Rennes1.

 **Context of the project**

-This work is a scaping of tables from the universal and multilingual encyclopedia, Wikipedia realized by the group6 of M1 MIAGE classic of the school year (2020-2021).
+This work is a scraping of tables from the universal and multilingual encyclopedia, Wikipedia realized by the group6 of M1 MIAGE classic of the school year (2020-2021).

 **Scraping Wikipedia?**